davidlougheed/strkit_rust_ext/README.md

-# strkit_rust_ext
+# STRkit Rust extension

 Extension for STRKit with components written in Rust, for improved performance.